inmindos/thinking-flaws/Planning fallacy.md

     "cbias-project-mind-state"
   ]
 source: "https://en.wikipedia.org/wiki/Planning_fallacy"
+excerpt: "We underestimate time required to finish a task."
 ---

 We underestimate time required to finish a task.
 Result of [[Optimism Bias]].
 This only affects predictions of your own tasks.
 When predicting for others, we tend to have a [[Pessimism bias]].